 Sell the team, not the company.
 Engineers care about who they’ll work with daily.
 Mention the engineering manager by name.
 Share the team’s tech blog or recent conference talks.
 If the team has strong engineers who are well-known in the community, name-drop them (with permission).
 “You’d be joining Sarah Chen’s infrastructure team - they just open-sourced their service mesh framework” is infinitely more compelling than “Join our growing engineering org.”

 Make the next step frictionless.
-Don't ask for a resume or formal application in your first message.
+Don’t ask for a resume or formal application in your first message.
 Instead, suggest a casual 15-minute call - no commitment, no prep required.
-Reducing the ask makes it easier for passive candidates to say yes.
-You can formalize the process after they're interested.
+Reducing the ask makes it easier for passive talent to say yes.
+You can formalize the process after they’re interested.

 How Do AI Tools Speed Up Software Engineer Recruiting?